Prevention. Outreach. Shelter.

 Women's Shelter, Inc. was started by and has been sustained by survivors of domestic abuse.
 It began in the late 1970’s as a task force by three survivors and the Rochester Chapter of NOW who were determined to give other abused women something they didn't have: a safe and secure place to live and help in learning how to live independently.
 Over the years, Women's Shelter, Inc. has expanded to provide more space to safely house women and children.

 In addition, Women's Shelter, Inc. has added children's advocacy, an International Shelter with programming specific to immigrant battered women and their children, Transitional Housing, and a multi-lingual staff.
+We also have satellite offices in Dodge, Fillmore Olmsted and Wabasha Counties.
 Women's Shelter, Inc. continues to grow and adapt to the needs of our community while following our mission and vision for a domestic violence-free future.

 - General Information | Email